weaveworks/pctl/README.md

 applying it by hand isn't supported at the moment.
 If you are using a flux repository, the `--create-pr` flags provides an automated way for creating a PR against it.
 See `pctl install --help` for more details.

-#### Install via URL
+#### Add via URL

-It's also possible to install from a specific location given a URL, branch and a path.
+It's also possible to add from a specific location given a URL, branch and a path.
 For example, consider the following `profiles` folder structure:

 ```